scalacenter/bloop/website/content/docs/bloop-basics.md

 There is a lot of progress and research going into the build tools field.
-Whether you use established build tools like Bazel, Pants, sbt, Maven and Gradle or brand-new build tools like CBT and mill, you should benefit from the fastest of the workflows without being tied to your build tool.
+Whether you use established build tools like Bazel, Pants, sbt, Maven and Gradle or brand-new build tools like CBT and mill, you should benefit from the fastest of the workflows no matter what the internal architecture of your build tool is.

 ### Components

 Bloop has two main components, a client and a server.
+If you're looking for ways to extend this model, head to the [Integration guide]({{< ref "integration-guide.md" >}}).

 #### `bloop`, the client